coap-security/liboscore/doc/guides/demo_peertopeer.md

   will show several "Found DFU" lines;
   if not, check whether you installed the udev rules in @ref demo_common.

+  This step should *only* be necessary the first time you flash this onto your particle;
+  once in place, later firmware uploads can send the device into DFU mode automatically.

-* Inside `tests/riot-tests/plugtest-server`, run `make BOARD=particle-xenon PARTICLE_MONOFIRMWARE=1 all flash`.
+* Inside `tests/riot-tests/plugtest-server`, run `make BOARD=particle-xenon PARTICLE_MONOFIRMWARE=1 PORT=/dev/ttyACM0 all flash term`.

   This builds the plug test server
-  (which also contains the other demos) and uploads it via DFU.
+  (which also contains the other demos), uploads it via DFU, and gives you terminal access.

-  Once that is compleed, run `make BOARD=particle-xenon PARTICLE_MONOFIRMWARE=1 PORT=/dev/ttyACM0 term`.

   If this gives you a "Device or resource busy" error, something else has just started interacting with the board.